South Africa

 - in KwaZulu-Natal up to river Tugela, including national parks Tembe Elephant, Ndumu Game reserve, iSimangaliso Wetland and Hluhuluwe iMfoolozi

-- in the northwest of the country southeast part of Limpopo province, also Waterberg region, including national parks Marakele, Madikwe.
+in the northwest and northeast of the country: rest of the Limpopo and Mpumalanga province, including Waterberg region and national parks Marakele, Madikwe.

 We recommend the use of mosquito-repellent measures from dusk till morning.